 Where a pupil is offered a place, an Enrolment Form and a P.O.D.
 Form (if applicable) must be completed and returned.
 Applications will be processed when vacancies arise or after Easter each year for the following year’sclasses.
 A copy of the most recent report from the pupil’s previous school will also be required.
 In the event of pupils not being offered a place, their names will be placed on a waiting list.

 Entry into Third Class Places in St. Colmcille’s SNS will be allocated in accordance with the following criteria in the orderlisted below (except in exceptional circumstances).

 Pupils who have completed Second Class in St. Colmcille's Junior National School and for whom completed enrolment forms and P.O.D. forms have been returned shall, except in exceptional circumstances (see below), normally have the right to transfer automatically to Third Class in the Senior School, though not necessarily with the same class group.

 Pupils who previously attended St. Colmcille’s J.N.S. or S.N.S., who left for particular reasons andnotified the Principals that they would be returning.

 Brothers and sisters of pupils attending St. Colmcille’s J.N.S. or St. Colmcille’s S.N.S.

 Children of a current staff member in St. Colmcille’s J.N.S. or St. Colmcille’s S.N.S.

-Catholic children resident in the parish of Knocklyon (as of the date of starting in the school) who wish to transfer from another school.
+Children resident within the geographical boundaries of the Catholic parish of Knocklyon (as of the date of starting in the school) who wish to transfer from another school.

-Non-catholic children living in the Parish of Knocklyon.
+Children living outside the boundaries of the Catholic Parish of Knocklyon.

 If there are more applicants than available places in any criterion above, places will be allocated by date of application and, if there are still excess applicants, by lottery.